SuniCoder9567/crypt0nit3_stp1_sun1k3t/T4skPh4s3_2/Crypt0gr4phy/PicoCTF.md

 if __name__ == "__main__":
     main()
 ```
 This generated the output.bmp which was corrupted and not opening.
-Even more frustration, I just put the image on my website and out of luck, there it was.
+Even more frustration, I just put the image on my web browser and out of luck, there it was.
 The flag was in plain sight.

 ![Screenshot 2024-12-30 170728](https://github.com/user-attachments/assets/50ad3947-63dd-4405-a97f-740cf4ecb36f)